braze-inc/braze-docs/_docs/_partners/isv_partners/cohort_import.md

 ## Troubleshooting

-refer to the following table for errors codes specific to the cohort import endpoints, and how to troubleshoot them.
+Refer to the following table for errors codes specific to the Cohort Import endpoints, and how to troubleshoot them.

 | Error Code | Description |
 | ----- | ---- |